programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### 2 Clusters

-As a first step, the easiest thing to test is how well hierarchical clustering separates the Science/Social Science split that provided the core rationale for our sample selection.
-So at this level we are working with just 2 well-separated clusters (look back to Figure 3) and we’d expect a strong result:
+As a first step, the easiest thing to test is how well hierarchical clustering reproduces the Science/Social Science split that provided the core rationale for our sample selection.
+So at this level we are working with just 2 well-separated clusters (look back to Figure 3) and we’d expect a 'good' result:

 ```python
 num_clusters = 2